Behavioral health

 Prepare for your first visit.

 Whether your first appointment is in person or a video visit, your provider will ask you about your current health and health history before your session.
-It will likely be a questionnaire like this to help your provider get a better sense of your needs.
+It will likely be a questionnaire to help your provider get a better sense of your needs.

 Once you’re set up, consider taking a self-assessment (or “screening”) for more insight into your behavioral health needs.
 Screenings do not provide a diagnosis and simply offer suggestions.
 It’s a good idea to share your screening results with your provider.

-Mindpath Health
+Calm Health

 Anxiety